pdthompson5/jafi/Documentation/LanguageBasics.md

 Jafi is a Lisp-1 language so functions and variables are kept in the same namespace.
 This was done primarily to show that functions are first-class.

 Jafi is lexically scoped with each function having its own environment with access to its enclosing environments.

+# Variables
+Variables in Jafi are immutable.
+They can be declared using VariableDeclaration expressions and accessed using Variable expressions.